falcosecurity/falco-website/content/en/docs/reference/plugins/plugin-api-reference.md

 ### Accessing Tables

-After obtaining accessors for all the tables and fields a given plugin is interested into, they can be used for performong operations over tables at runtime.
-Table operations are splitted in the two "reading" and "writing" categories, each having their own vtable and set of functions.
+After obtaining accessors for all the tables and fields a given plugin is interested into, they can be used for performing operations over tables at runtime.
+Table operations are split in the two "reading" and "writing" categories, each having their own vtable and set of functions.
 The "reader" and the "writer" vtables are passed to the interested plugin functions for different capabilities, depending on their scope.
 For example, the `extract_fields` function of the field extraction capability gets passed the state tables reader vtable, whereas the `parse_event` function of the event parsing capability has access to both the reader and writer vtables.
 This enforces users to only apply state tables modifications at event parsing time, leaving field extraction a "stateless" code path.
 The reader and writer vtables and their respective functions are reported below.

 ```CPP
 // Vtable for controlling a state table for read operations.